 Body-esteem is linked to self-esteem.
 Studies show that body image makes up about 25 percent of our self-esteem.
 If we are happy with our bodies, we are likely to move through the day with confidence and grace.
 If we are unhappy, our body language reflects this state.

 When negative thoughts about your body surface, remember:

 Body-esteem is subjective.

 Body image makes up about 25 percent of our self-esteem.

 Proceed with confidence!

-For more spot on, right on, tellin’ it like it is join Our Lady of Weight Loss’s Kick in the Tush Club/FB!
+For more self-love, join Our Lady of Weight Loss’s KICK in the TUSH Club/FB!